Jones, Johnson help No. 9 Texas A&M women stay unbeaten

-GAINESVILLE, Fla.
-(AP) — N’dea Jones had 17 points and 18 rebounds, notching her sixth double-double of the season, and No. 9 Texas A&M remained unbeaten with a 92-67 rout at Florida on Sunday.
+N’dea Jones had 17 points and 18 rebounds, notching her sixth double-double of the season, and the ninth-ranked Aggies remained unbeaten with a 92-67 rout at Florida on Sunday.

-Ciera Johnson added 15 points and 10 boards for the Aggies (10-0, 1-0 Southeastern Conference), who opened league play in Gainesville after going undefeated in non-conference play for the first time in program history.
-It was Johnson’s first double-double since the season opener.
+Ciera Johnson added 15 points and 10 boards for Texas A&M (10-0, 1-0 Southeastern Conference), which opened league play in Gainesville after going undefeated in nonconference play for the first time in program history.

+But Blair didn’t want to hear about his team’s stellar start or any potential championships way down the road.

+“No, we’re not interested in winning the SEC,” Blair said.
+“We’re interested in beating Kentucky.
+Way ahead of the horse. … Let’s just slow down the momentum right now. … Winning the SEC is the furthest thing from my mind right now.
+What we want to do is get better.”

 Aaliyah Wilson chipped in 14 points thanks mostly to hitting all three of her shots from 3-point range.
 Texas A&M made 8 of 9 from behind the arc.
 Jordan Nixon (12) and Destiny Pitts (10) also scored in double figures.

+“I definitely have faith in this team and our depth and just what we’re working to build every day in practice,” Nixon said.
+“Just get a little bit better every day and I think we can experience great success in the future.”

 Florida (7-2, 0-2) kept it fairly close through three quarters, but A&M pulled away in the fourth.
-The Aggies used a 22-4 run to turn it into a laugher.
+The Aggies used a 22-4 run — they hit three 3s in the spurt — to turn a nine-point game it into a laugher.

+“The fourth quarter?
+I don’t know.
+Texas A&M just played Texas A&M basketball, I think,” Nixon said.
+“We found our flow and we just started to hum and came out with a win.”

 Lavender Briggs led the Gators with 19 points and eight rebounds.
 Kiara Smith added 16 points, and Nina Rickards chipped in 14 points and 10 boards.

-But Jones and Johnson dominated Florida inside, helping the Aggies score 48 points in the paint and enjoy a plus-11 rebounding margin.
+But Jones and Johnson dominated the Gators inside, leading the Aggies to 48 points in the paint and enjoying a plus-11 rebounding margin.
+They also helped foul out Florida’s Kristina Moore and Faith Dut.

+“We came out and did what we needed to do today,” Johnson said.
+“SEC, you’ve got to come out and play every day.
+The one day that you don’t come out ready, you can lose to any team in the SEC.”

 BIG PICTURE

 Texas A&M: The SEC’s most tenured coach has another team capable of winning it all.
-The Aggies and coach Gary Blair won their lone national title in 2011 and have been a perennial NCAA Tournament team since 2005.
+Blair and the Aggies won their lone national title in 2011 and have been a perennial NCAA Tournament team since 2005.
 With four returning starters, the team is poised for another deep postseason run.

 Florida: The Gators have a daunting stretch to open SEC play.
 After losing to No. 5 South Carolina and A&M, they play Mississippi State next.
-That’s three of the league’s top teams to start league plays.
+That’s three of the league’s top teams to start league play.

 UP NEXT